 Twelve weeks after the operation I saw the doctor who had operated the nose.
 He said the nose had healed well and I would not need to come back again.
 The right nostril is now clearly better open then before the operation, and almost as wide as the left one.
 Part of the time it is still partly blocked though, but that is in itself not a serious problem.

 Regarding the slime running down my throat, or "post-nasal drip", the possible improvement of that is harder to observe.
 There is still slime, but a certain amount of that is normal, and I can not yet say definitely whether this has improved much.
 During the past few months, since the operation, I have been coughing somewhat less than usual, but I believe a longer period is needed to judge this with certainty.
 The winter and early spring are the hardest time for my nose and throat, and it is now only early December.
 I will report again on it next May or so.

 It is now May, the cold part of the year has finally ended, and it is as follows: The right nostril is better open than before the operation, but not as good as the left one.
 In the daytime I can breathe well through the nose, at night in bed I can sometimes breathe through the nose, but part of the time I still need to breathe through the mouth.
 This does not seem to cause severe discomfort though.

-Regarding the slime running down the throat and the coughing, as such I do not notice any improvement to that, which is somewhat disappointing because it was the primary complaint.
+Regarding the slime running down the throat (post-nasal drip) and the coughing, I do not notice any improvement to that, which is disappointing because it was the primary complaint.
 I do not worry much about it any more though, perhaps because I know I have done what I could to improve it by undergoing an operation.

 Remarkable is that I have not had a regular cold yet since the operation, which may be a good sign in itself.
 I have also not had much irritation of the ceiling of the mouth or the throat this winter.
 On the whole, the nose, ceiling of the mouth, and throat have felt better this winter than in the past.